-The ship's longitudinal strength is to be evaluated by using the thickness of structural members measured, renewed and reinforced, as appropriate, during special surveys, for ships over 10 years of age.
+The ship's longitudinal strength is to be evaluated by using the thickness of structural members measured, renewed and reinforced, as appropriate, on and after Special Survey No.3.

 2.2.2 Renewal criteria

 The hull girder strength criteria are given as detailed below.